Looking for a way to liven up brussels sprouts? Try this vegetarian Brussels Sprout Gratin recipe, for a comforting winter treat.

 Add the sauce to your sprouts, stirring well so that the sprouts and sauce are well combined.

 Spoon into an ovenproof dish and spread it out so that it is evenly distributed.

 Mix your grated cheese(s) and breadcrumbs in a separate bowl.

 Cover the sprouts evenly with your grated cheese(s) and breadcrumb mix.

 Place in the oven for 20 minutes, until golden brown.

 Serve and enjoy, and never pass on the sprouts again!

-* I adapted this recipe from the River Cottage Baby and Toddler Cookbook (affiliate link).
-The original recipe called for infusing milk with bay leaves, peppercorns and onion, but I feel that life is just too short to spend it infusing milk!
-I’ve tried it with and without the infused milk and to me there is no real perceptible difference.
-I also felt it needed a bit more mustard, and the addition of some parmesan style hard cheese helped up the flavour.
+I adapted this recipe from the River Cottage Baby and Toddler Cookbook*.
+The original recipe called for infusing milk with bay leaves, peppercorns, and onion.
+However, I feel that life is just too short to spend it infusing milk!